Ethersocial/esnwallet/Wallet-README.txt

-ESC Wallet
+ESN Wallet

-The ESC wallet, which allows you to create simple and multisig wallets to manage your esc.
+The ESN wallet, which allows you to create simple and multisig wallets to manage your esc.

 The wallet contains its own node, but can also use an already running one, if the IPC path of that node is the standard path.
 (See below)